aksudogukan/aksudogukan.github.io/_news/announcement_4.md

 related_posts: false
 ---

-I have joined TUBITAK BILGEM (The Scientific and Technological Research Council of Turkey, Informatics and Information Security Research Center) as an Principal Applied Scientist.
+I have joined TUBITAK BILGEM (The Scientific and Technological Research Council of Turkey, Informatics and Information Security Research Center) as a Principal Applied Scientist.

 <!---
  :sparkles: :smile: